Counselling Session with Cyclic Intervention

 I was amazed by his response to this intervention.

-The session, along with others, demonstrated to me that simply making a cobweb diagram of the pros and cons of gambling on a whiteboard, along with the underlying “other issues,” can help reveal a cyclical dynamic surrounding a key desire or dread for the client —a dynamic that the client can readily understand and appreciate.
+This session, along with others, demonstrated to me that simply making a cobweb diagram of the pros and cons of gambling on a whiteboard, along with the underlying “other issues,” can help reveal a cyclical dynamic surrounding a key desire or dread for the client —a dynamic that the client can readily understand and appreciate.

 This process enhanced reflective listening, as it served as a reflection of the entire session and assisted my analysis of the whole.
 The result surprised both Zed and me and had a constructive impact on Zed.